 The diagnosis is based on blood and urine analysis showing features of Fanconi syndrome (metabolic acidosis, hypokalemia, hyperaminoaciduria, glycosuria), detection of cystine crystals in the cornea and determination of elevated cystine levels in leucocytes.
 It is confirmed by CTNS gene analysis.

 A prenatal diagnosis can be obtained by genetic analysis in families with a previously affected child.

 Transmission is autosomal recessive.

-Treatment consists in administering electrolyte and vitamin supplements; indomethacin which improves the general status and growth; and cysteamine (at a dose of 1,3 to 1,9 g/m2 per day, given in 4 doses every 6 hours) which lowers the cystine content in the lysosomes, thereby slowing or even stopping the progression to renal failure and the development of extra-renal manifestations.
+Treatment consists of administering electrolyte and vitamin supplements; indomethacin, which improves the general status and growth; and cysteamine (at a dose of 1.3 to 1.9 g/m2 per day, given in 4 doses every 6 hours), which lowers the cystine content in the lysosomes, thereby slowing or even stopping the progression to renal failure and the development of extra-renal manifestations.
 The side effects of cysteamine include gastrointestinal symptoms, bad breath, sweat odor and allergic reactions.
 A delayed-released formulation has been developed and approved in the USA for the infantile form, which allows patients to receive cysteamine only twice a day, thus improving compliance and quality of life.
 Topical cysteamine eye drops are also needed as systemic cysteamine has no effect on cystine corneal deposits.